About the Program

 In some preventive medicine residency programs, little time is spent in patient care.
 LLU residents gain extensive experience in patient care in a variety of settings throughout their training.
 While we believe that caring for populations is at the heart of preventive medicine as a discipline, we also believe that many preventive medicine physicians need and want to be good clinicians and practice preventive care at the level of the individual patient as well.
 Beyond our clinical emphasis, the LLU Preventive Medicine Residency has a unique focus on three areas of emphasis: lifestyle medicine, global health, and whole-person care.

 Lifestyle Medicine: This is an emerging area of medical thought and practice in which lifestyle modification is emphasized for the management of diseases and the promotion of health.
-Our department chair, Dr. Wayne Dysinger, has helped to forward this approach, helping to establish and lead the American College of Lifestyle Medicine (ACLM), working towards the integration of a lifestyle medicine emphasis within the American College of Preventive Medicine (ACPM), and helping establish physician competencies in lifestyle medicine practice.
+Our past department chair, Dr. Wayne Dysinger, has helped to forward this approach, helping to establish and lead the American College of Lifestyle Medicine (ACLM), working towards the integration of a lifestyle medicine emphasis within the American College of Preventive Medicine (ACPM), and helping establish physician competencies in lifestyle medicine practice.